-This section documents the encodings of the events emitted to GHC's event log (page 187).
+This section documents the encodings of the events emitted to GHC's event log (page 158).
 These events can include information about the thread scheduling events, garbage collection statistics, profiling information, user-defined tracing events.

 This section is intended for implementors of tooling which consume these events.
-GHC ships with a C header file (EventlogFormat.h) which provides symbolic names for the event type IDs described in this file.